DarrenChooo/emailOTP/README.md

 - Checking of Valid Email with Bootstrap email validation pattern, doesn't include checking of SMTP (Simple Mail Transfer Protocol) or DNS (Domain Name System), etc.

 ## Installation
-Clone the repository and install the dependencies using npm:
+Clone the repository and install the dependencies using npm

 # Configuration
 Create an .env file in the project directory.